JetBrains/Exposed/exposed-spring-boot-starter/README.md

 ```

 ## Setting up a database connection
-This starter utilizes `spring-boot-starter-data-jdbc` so that all properties usually used for setting up a database in Spring are applicable here.
+This starter utilizes `spring-boot-starter-jdbc` so that all properties usually used for setting up a database in Spring are applicable here.

 ### application.properties (h2 example)
 ```properties